astronomer/docs/astro/cli/reference.md

 All reference documentation is based on the latest available version of the Astro CLI.
 To see the differences across various CLI versions, see the [Astro CLI Release Notes](cli/release-notes.md).

 The Astronomer product you're using determines the behavior and format of commands.
-Astronomer identifies commands that are specific to Astro or Astronomer Software, or when specific behavior is product dependent.
+The documentation identifies commands that are specific to Astro or Astronomer Software, or when specific behavior is product dependent.

 ## Core Commands